Trust-Machines/axelar_stacks_bridge/GAS_SERVICE.md

+# Gas Service Contract

+## Overview

+The Gas Service Contract manages gas payments and refunds for cross-chain communication on the Stacks network.
+It allows users to pay for gas for cross-chain calls and provides functionality for refunding and managing the contract's balance.

 ## Function Descriptions

-### native-gas-paid-for-contract-call
+### pay-native-gas-for-contract-call

-This function is called by the contract owner to pay for gas using native currency (STX) for a contract call.
-It deducts the specified amount from the contract balance.
+This function allows anyone to pay for gas using native currency (STX) for a contract call.
+It deducts the specified amount from the caller's balance and adds it to the contract's balance.

+Parameters:

+- `amount`: The amount of STX to pay for gas
+- `sender`: The address initiating the cross-chain call
+- `destination-chain`: The target chain for the cross-chain call
+- `destination-address`: The target address on the destination chain
+- `payload`: Data payload for the contract call
+- `refund-address`: The address where refunds, if any, should be sent

-### native-gas-added
+### add-native-gas

-This function is called by the contract owner to add additional native gas payment for an existing transaction.
-It deducts the specified amount from the contract balance.
+This function allows anyone to add additional native gas payment for an existing transaction.
+It deducts the specified amount from the caller's balance and adds it to the contract's balance.

+Parameters:

+- `amount`: The amount of STX to add as gas
+- `sender`: The address that initiated the cross-chain call
+- `tx-hash`: The transaction hash of the cross-chain call
+- `log-index`: The log index for the cross-chain call
+- `refund-address`: The address where refunds, if any, should be sent

-### refunded
+### refund

-This function can be called by anyone to add STX to the contract balance, effectively refunding or topping up the contract.
+This function can only be called by the contract owner to refund gas payment to a specified receiver.
+It transfers the specified amount from the contract's balance to the receiver.

+Parameters:

+- `tx-hash`: The transaction hash of the cross-chain call
+- `log-index`: The log index for the cross-chain call
+- `receiver`: The address to receive the refund
+- `amount`: The amount of STX to refund

-### ownership-transferred
+### transfer-ownership

 This function allows the current owner to transfer ownership of the contract to a new address.

+Parameters:

+- `new-owner`: The address of the new owner

+## Read-Only Functions

+### get-balance

+Returns the current balance of the contract.

+### is-owner

+Checks if the caller is the current owner of the contract.

+### get-owner

+Returns the current owner of the contract.

 ## Events